Transmission Modes in Computer Networks (Simplex, Half-Duplex and Full-Duplex)

-Transmission mode means transferring of data between two devices.
-It is also known as communication mode.
+Transmission mode means transferring data between two devices.
+It is also known as a communication mode.
 Buses and networks are designed to allow communication to occur between individual devices that are interconnected.
 There are three types of transmission mode:-

 These are explained as following below.